Our Medical History

 • 2014: The reception and administration areas were remodelled to better accommodate patient flow and privacy, with upgraded fittings and security.

-Today, Jamestown Medical Centre is a modern rural practice, offering comprehensive medical care while retaining the personal, community-focused approach it was built on.
+Today, Jamestown Medical Centre stands as a modern rural practice, delivering comprehensive medical care while staying true to its foundations of personal, community-focused care.

 Healthcare in Orroroo has a long and proud tradition of community service.
 For many years, the Orroroo Health Centre was operated by the Yorke and Northern Local Health Network (Y&NLHN), primarily staffed by locum doctors.
 However, ongoing challenges in sourcing reliable locum coverage, combined with a strong community desire for more consistent and continuous care, led to a new approach.